bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 {% include message_box.html type="info" title="Environment Variable for the download URL" content="Bitrise will upload your file and assign an Environment Variable (Env Var) to the file's download URL.
 A time limited, read only download URL will be set as the value of this Env Var for every build.
 You can use this URL to download the file during a build."%}

-## Using the files uploaded to GENERIC FILE STORAGE on bitrise.io
+## Using the files uploaded to GENERIC FILE STORAGE

 There are two ways to use the uploaded files.